kalekdev/uni/semester-1/digitaltechnik/notes.typ

 == Number Systems
 _Base (Radix)_ - b-adischen Reiehen like in analysis, negative indices of the base for defining decimals

+_Decimal_ - Base 10, sometimes written with a \$ at the start.

 _Hexadecimal_ - Uses digits $0-9$ and $A-F$ for 16 possible digits in total.
+Often written with 0x at start.
 Used to represent binary numbers in a more compact format by splitting a binary number into groups of 4 digits

 _Octal_ - Radix 8, can be converted from binary using groups of 3 binary digits.